COM - Communication

 COM 224.

-Students will develop critical perspectives on media consumption and creation while learning intermediate skills in design and imagining for visual communication in print, web, social media, and time-based media.
+Students will develop critical perspectives on media consumption and creation while learning intermediate skills in design and digital production for visual communication.
 The course focuses on conceptual thinking and problem-solving in the development and production of digital media projects.

 Credit Hours: 4